Blue Puppy: Publications

 Since its inception, the tale was published many times by Melody on vinyl records and, later, on a CD.
 The soundtrack includes not only the film songs, but also the plot narration in rhyme.
 Some singles from the soundtrack are included in special children audio-collections.

 At the end of the 1990s, the tale was reborn on the theater stage.
 Plays loosely based on the film were staged at the St. Petersburg Marionette Theater and at the Moscow Chamber Music Puppet Theater.
 A musical version has also appeared at a Krasnoyarsk night club.

 A computer video-game Birthday of the Blue Puppy was released by Fargus.

 Ambiguous meaning of the tale

 In the early 1990s, Yuri Entin was under constant pressure over his film.
 This is because the word goluboy (light blue) is a modern Russian slang term for gay.
 This misconception was helped along by some of the quotes from the songs in the movie, for example, when the Blue Puppy is teased by the other dogs: "You are blue!
 You are blue!
 We don't want to play with you!" or in the subsequent song by the Puppy, which has the line, "I am hurt by an evil fate, oh, why am I blue?"

 However, the additional connotation to the Russian word "blue" is a recent phenomenon, and writer Yuri Entin has pointed out that he never thought of such an association in 1976, when the film was made.

-In the original work of the Hungarian writer, Gyula Urban, the Puppy was black, but in the Soviet tale, Entin wanted the Puppy to be a non-traditional color.